Search here...

 PG

-Wanting their mom to go out, date, and have some fun for a change, the kids set her up with a vampire.
-More of a fun spooky, this movie is perfect for tweens who aren’t quite ready for scary movies.
+Wanting their mom to go out on a date and have some fun for a change, the kids set her up with someone they suspect might be a real-life vampire.

 Annabelle Hooper and the Ghosts of Nantucket